America (Cattelan): Other gold toilets

 There is evidence that some wealthy ancient Romans used gold chamber pots, though no examples are known to have survived.

-Bayan Palace is fitted with gold toilets; they were temporarily removed during the Gulf War.
+Bayan Palace in Kuwait is fitted with gold toilets; they were temporarily removed during the Gulf War.

 In the 1970s a sanitation firm began offering solid gold toilet seats after receiving a special order from a customer who wanted one as an investment.

 In 2002 Winger Lam Sai-wing, a Hong Kong businessman, included two gold toilets in what he called a shrine to Vladimir Lenin.
 He referred to a comment by Lenin (Note: "When we are victorious on a world scale I think we shall use gold for the purpose of building public lavatories in the streets of some of the largest cities of the world.") about building public toilets of gold after the global victory of socialism.
 In 2019 the Hong Kong jewellery firm Coronet displayed a gold toilet in Shanghai, China.
 This toilet had a bulletproof seat containing more than 40,000 small diamonds.

-Cattelan said he made three gold toilets.
-In 2025, another edition of America was installed at the Sotheby's New York headquarters at 945 Madison Avenue, where it was to be sold on 18 November.
-This version, which had been with a private owner since 2017, could not be used by the public, unlike the version at the Guggenheim.